History of the Jews in New York City

-Jews compose approximately 12% of New York City's population, making the Jewish community the largest in the world outside of Israel.
-As of 2020, over 960,000 Jews lived in the five boroughs of New York City, and over 1.9 million Jews lived in the New York metropolitan area, approximately 25% of the American Jewish population.
+New York City is home to the largest urban Jewish community in the world.
+As of 2020, the city is home to over 960,000 Jews across the five boroughs, representing approximately 12% of the city's total population, with nearly half residing in Brooklyn.
+An additional 1.9 million Jews live in the wider New York metropolitan area, comprising roughly one quarter of the American Jewish population.

-Nearly half of the city’s Jews live in Brooklyn.
-The first recorded Jewish settler was Jacob Barsimson, who arrived in August 1654 on a passport from the Dutch West India Company.
-Following the assassination of Alexander II of Russia, for which many blamed "the Jews", the 36 years beginning in 1881 experienced the largest wave of Jewish immigration to the United States, when the Jewish population rose from about 80,000 in 1880 to 1.5 million in 1920.
+The first recorded Jewish settler was Jacob Barsimson, who arrived in New Amsterdam in August 1654 on a passport from the Dutch West India Company.
+The first significant group of Jewish settlers came in September 1654 from Recife, Brazil, as refugees fleeing persecution by the Portuguese Inquisition.
+Following the 1881 assassination of Alexander II of Russia and the resulting surge of antisemitic pogroms in the Russian Empire, the largest wave of Jewish immigration to the United States took place, driving the Jewish population rose from about 80,000 in 1880 to 1.5 million in 1920.
+By 1910, New York became the world's largest Jewish city, with more than 1 million Jews accounted for 25 percent of the city's population.

 In 2012, the largest Jewish denominations in New York City were Orthodox, Haredi, and Conservative Judaism.
-Reform Jewish communities are prevalent through the area.
-Temple Emanu-El in Manhattan is the largest Reform Jewish synagogue in the world.
-The large Jewish population has led to a significant impact on the culture of New York City.
-After many decades of decline in the 20th century, the Jewish population of New York City has seen an increase in the 21st century, owing to the high birth rate of the Hasidic and other Orthodox communities.
+Reform Jewish communities are prevalent throughout the area.
+The large Jewish population has had a profound impact on the culture of New York City.
+After a period of mid-20th-century decline due to suburban migration, New York City's Jewish population has rebounded in the 21st century, driven largely by the high birth rates of Hasidic and other Orthodox communities.

+Along with the metro area suburbs of Long Island and Hudson Valley, New York is home to approximately 1.75 million Jews, constituting roughly 11 percent of the state's total population.